Founders Agreements. Done right.

 Leaver, vesting and dilution clauses

-The clauses that matter most when things change: good-leaver and bad-leaver provisions, founder vesting so equity is earned over time, drag-along and tag-along rights, pre-emption on new shares, and deadlock resolution.
+The clauses that matter most when things change: good-leaver and bad-leaver provisions, founder vesting so equity is earned over time, drag-along and tag-along rights, pre-emption on new shares, and deadlock resolution, the same terms that later fold into an investment agreement with your first backers.
 These protect both the company and the founders who stay, and signal to future investors that your cap table is grown-up.

 • 03

-Mutual and one-way non-disclosure agreements for conversations with co-founders, contractors, potential hires and investors.
+Mutual and one-way non-disclosure agreements, plus a non-compete agreement or non-solicitation clause where a departing co-founder could walk off with real value.
 We make sure scope, duration and carve-outs are sensible and enforceable under English law, so your product roadmap, customer lists and IP stay protected during early discussions.

 • 04